NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 </figure>

 To work with rasters in R, we need two key libraries, `sp` and `raster`.
-Let's start by loading these into r.
-To install the raster library you can use `install.packages(‘raster’)`.
+Let's start by loading these into R. To install the raster library you can use `install.packages(‘raster’)`.
 When you install the raster library, `sp` should also install.
-It is also suggested that you install the `rgdal` library" `install.packages(‘rgdal’)`.
+Also install the `rgdal` library" `install.packages(‘rgdal’)`.

-	#load the raster and sp packages
+	#load the raster, sp, and rgdal packages
 	library(raster)
 	library(sp)
+	library(rgdal)
 	#Set your working directory to the folder where your data for this workshop
 	#are stored.
 NOTE: if you created a project file in R studio, then you don't
-	#need to setup the working directory as it's part of the project.
+	#need to set the working directory as it's part of the project.
 	setwd("~/yourWorkingDirectoryHere")